-Section 5: NPWS Farm Planners.
+Section 5: NPWS farm planners

-NPWS farm planners have a key role in the operation and success of the scheme.
-Their integrity and professionalism are essential if the objectives of the scheme are to be achieved.
+NPWS farm planners have a key role in the operation and success of the Scheme.
+Their integrity and professionalism are essential if the objectives of the Scheme are to be achieved.

-5.1 Role of NPWS approved farm planners
+5.1 Role of NPWS farm planners

-NPWS farm plans are drawn up by either one or two suitably qualified approved planners - see Protocol 2 Planner Approval Process.
-NPWS approved farm planners act as agents on behalf of the NPWS, they are not employees of the NPWS; their role is to support participants in the NPWS Farm Plan Scheme by;
+NPWS Farm Plans are drawn up by contracted planners - see Protocol 2 Appointing Planners.
+NPWS farm planners act as contractors or agents on behalf of the NPWS, they are not employees of the NPWS; their role is to support participants in the NPWS Farm Plan Scheme by;

-- Providing general information about the scheme. - Producing NPWS Farm Plans. - Acting as a liaison between the NPWS and the participant. - Certifying compliance with NPWS Farm Plan Scheme contracts. - Scoring the quality of plots for particular habitats or species (in the case of results-based plans).
+- Providing general and specific information about the Scheme. - Producing NPWS Farm Plans. - Acting as a liaison between the NPWS and the participant throughout the lifetime of the plan - Certifying compliance with NPWS Farm Plan Scheme contracts. - Scoring the quality of plots for particular habitats or species (in the case of results-based plans).